skip to main content

 Employee engagement involves the basic psychological needs that must be met for employees to perform their specific roles well.
 An engaged employee "shows up," physically, emotionally and cognitively.
 They are enthusiastic about what they have to do, and they naturally find ways to improve performance and excel.
 In short, engaged employees generate most of the creativity, innovation and excellence in your organization.

 Unfortunately, far too many employees do not have these basic needs met.
-For example, globally only one in three employees strongly agree that they have the materials and equipment they need to do their work right or that they have the opportunity to do what they do best every day.
+For example, globally only 38% of employees strongly agree that they have the materials and equipment they need to do their work right and 35% that they have the opportunity to do what they do best every day.

 In the employee life cycle, employee engagement is at the center, not only literally as the fourth of seven stages but also theoretically, as most stages of the employee life cycle play some role in employee engagement -- for example, knowing how your role fits into your company's mission should be part of any onboarding process.
 However, engagement involves the daily execution of one's role, and increasing employee engagement is primarily the responsibility of managers.
 Gallup's analysis shows that the manager alone accounts for 70% of the variance in team engagement.